Table of Contents

 The stats don’t lie.
 In the U.S., over 4,000 homes are broken into each day.
 That’s more than 1.5 million burglaries per year.
 If you’re worried about your property and safety, you should be.
 From small towns to big cities, burglaries happen everywhere.

-Fortunately, the more you learn about burglaries and home security, the better you’ll be able to protect your family, home, and all you hold dear.
+Fortunately, the more you learn about burglaries, the better you’ll be able to protect your family, home, and all you hold dear.
 Burglars use a variety of methods to gain entry into homes, but one of the most common is lock bumping.

-Whether you’re searching for the best locks for your home, business, commercial property, or anywhere else, we’ve done all of the hard work by testing and handpicking some of the best bump-proof security door locks and locks for homes on the market today.
+Whether you’re searching for the best locks for your home, business, commercial property, or anywhere else, we’ve done all of the hard work by testing and handpicking some of the bump-proof locks for homes on the market today.

-Keep reading to learn all about security door locks, pick out the right one, and provide your home, family, or business with the protection they deserve!
+Keep reading to learn all about locks, pick out the right one, and provide your home, family, or business with the protection they deserve!

 1. Yale B1L Lock Keypad Deadbolt